 Analysis and Test Results

 The only essential piece of gear for running on trails is a good pair of shoes.
 Trail running shoes tackle the specific demands of the off-road environment, whether that means rocks, roots, mud, loose dirt and gravel, grass, or even steep scrambling.
 They have more durable outsoles than road running shoes, featuring sticky rubber and large, grippy lugs to help you gain the purchase you need.
 They also tend to have a rock plate or extra foam cushioning to protect the bottom of your feet from obstacles not found on the road.
-To compile the results and information contained within this trail running shoe review, we extensively tested each of the 14 models of shoes described here over the course of four summer months in 2017.
-Even though four of the models found in this review are holdovers from last year, we again tested them side-by-side against the ten new pairs of shoes released this year, to be sure that all of the results and statements we make are congruent with the shoes in this year's crop.
+To compile the results and information contained within this trail running shoe review, we extensively tested each of the 16 models of shoes described here during countless hours of trail running adventures and training.
+Even though five of the models found in this review are holdovers from last year, we again tested them side-by-side against the eleven new pairs of shoes released this year, to be sure that all of the results and statements we make are congruent with what is available for purchase today.

 In our opinion, the most important criteria for evaluating a trail running shoe is how well it protects your foot.
 After all, if it didn't offer your foot protection, why would you be wearing it?
 The largest component of protection is what is found underfoot — in short, the combination of the outsole and midsole.
 The soles of the feet are among the most sensitive areas of your body, so if you intend to run on rocky and uneven terrain, which is what we do when we trail run, then your shoe will need adequate underfoot protection.
 Forego this protection, and watch how your feet will dictate to you whether you can run on a trail or not, and how fast you can go.